 - Existing Risk Management; involves ensuring that existing development is compatible with flood risk.
 Flood modification measures are the traditional means of mitigating damage to existing properties to an acceptable level.
 In addition, measures such as land use controls and flood readiness education can also be used to reduce existing flood risk.
 All these flood modification measures have associated environmental, economic and social costs that require evaluation. - Future Risk Management; involves measures that ensure that future development is compatible with flood risk.
 Property modification measures, such as land use and development controls are typically the most effective means of doing this and must be evaluated based on the common good of the community as a whole. - Continuing Risk Management; 1% AEP flood event is commonly adopted as the basis for flood risk management strategies.
 This leaves the possibility that strategies developed to manage flood risk may be overwhelmed by larger flood events, up to the PMF equivalent event.
 Therefore, response measures must be developed to deal with this risk.
 Typical measures include readiness, response and recovery plans.

-The Floodplain Risk Management Study must objectively evaluate all possible strategies that will manage the aforementioned flood risks to acceptable levels.
-In order to be successful, the study will:
+The Floodplain Risk Management Study has objectively evaluated all possible strategies that will manage the aforementioned flood risks to acceptable levels.